changnet/lua_bigint/README.md

 process is quit slow. in this case the `a` is expected to be mutable, the cloned is total waste of time.

-As default, in any big integer arithmetic, variables are all mutable, unless they are immutable(use `set_const(true)`) or create a temporary variable manually. e.g.
+As default, any big integer arithmetic in this library, big integer are all mutable, unless they are immutable(use `set_const(true)`).
+Create a temporary variable manually if not intent to change the original variable. e.g.
 ```lua
 local a = lbigint("1000000000")